-the wrath that is coming (ULT) at the time when God will punish people...for their sins (UST)
+the coming wrath (ULT) at the time when God will punish people...for their sins (UST)

 Paul speaks figuratively of wrath as though it were something that could travel and is coming to where people are.
 He means by this that in the future an event will happen when God will act wrathfully against people who have sinned and who have not trusted in Jesus to forgive their sins.
-If your readers would misunderstand this, you could express this plainly.
+If it would be helpful in your language, you could express this plainly.
 Alternate translation: "God's judgment that will happen" or "when God will punish people for sin" (See: Metaphor)

 - Son

 - heavens

 - he raised

 - dead

-- Jesus
+- lesus

 - rescuing

 - wrath